orb-community/pktvisor/README.md

 ## What is pktvisor?

-**pktvisor** (pronounced "packet visor") is an **observability tool** for _summarizing_ high volume, information overloaded data streams directly at the edge.
-Its goal is to extract the useful signal from the less useful noise; to separate the needles from the haystacks as close to the source as possible.
-This results in lightweight, immediately actionable observability data at a tiny fraction of the raw data size.
+**pktvisor** (pronounced "packet visor") is an **observability tool** for _summarizing_ high volume, information dense data streams down to lightweight, immediately actionable observability data directly at the edge.
+Its goal is to extract the signal from the noise; to separate the needles from the haystacks as close to the source as possible.

 It is a resource efficient, side-car style agent built from the ground up to be dynamically controlled in real time via API.
 Its output is useful both on-node via command line (for a localized, hyper real-time view) as well as centrally collected into industry standard observability stacks like Prometheus and Grafana.

-The modular input stream system is designed to _tap into_ data streams, and currently focuses on [packet capture](https://en.wikipedia.org/wiki/Packet_analyzer) but will soon support additional taps such as [sFlow](https://en.wikipedia.org/wiki/SFlow) / [Netflow](https://en.wikipedia.org/wiki/NetFlow) , [dnstap](https://dnstap.info/), [envoy taps](https://www.envoyproxy.io/docs/envoy/latest/operations/traffic_tapping), and [eBPF](https://ebpf.io/).
+The modular [input stream system](src/inputs) is designed to _tap into_ data streams, and currently focuses on [packet capture](https://en.wikipedia.org/wiki/Packet_analyzer) but will soon support additional taps such as [sFlow](https://en.wikipedia.org/wiki/SFlow) / [Netflow](https://en.wikipedia.org/wiki/NetFlow) , [dnstap](https://dnstap.info/), [envoy taps](https://www.envoyproxy.io/docs/envoy/latest/operations/traffic_tapping),
+and [eBPF](https://ebpf.io/).

-The modular, real-time stream processor includes full application level analysis, and typically summarizes to one minute buckets of:
+The modular [stream processor system](src/handlers) includes full application level analysis, and [efficiently](https://en.wikipedia.org/wiki/Streaming_algorithm) summarizes to one minute buckets of:

 * Counters
 * Histograms and Quantiles